The lowdown (in their own words...)

 The star performers

-Agriculture and estates; Charities and not-for-profit; Commercial litigation; Construction; Corporate and commercial; Crime: fraud; Debt recovery; Education; Employment; Environment; Family; Health; Immigration; Insolvency and corporate recovery; Licensing; Personal tax, trusts and probate; Planning; Property litigation; Social housing; Transport and shipping.
+Agriculture and estates; Banking and finance; Charities and not-for-profit; Commercial property; Construction; Corporate and commercial; Crime; Debt recovery; Environment; Family; Health; Immigration; IT and telecoms; Licensing; Personal tax, trusts and probate; Planning; Professional negligence; Property litigation; Transport and shipping

 A day in the life of...